 Asbestos in Talcum Powder

-Case Update: J&J BABY POWDER TESTS POSITIVE FOR ASBESTOS, RECALLEDJohnson & Johnson voluntarily recalled of a single lot of its baby powder after a sample tested positive for asbestos.
+Case Update: FOUR RETAILERS PULL J&J BABY POWDER FROM SHELVES FOLLOWING ASBESTOS CONTAMINATION RECALLMajor retailers Walmart, CVS, Rite Aid and Target removed all 22-ounce bottles of Johnson & Johnson Baby Powder from store shelves following news that the product may be contaminated with deadly asbestos.
+The announcement came roughly a week after Johnson & Johnson voluntarily recalled a single lot of its baby powder after a sample tested positive for asbestos.
 The company stated that it is cooperating with the FDA, which conducted the test, to further investigate the matter.
 Read more.

 Motley Rice attorneys have fought for decades to protect and achieve justice for asbestos victims, including representing people allegedly harmed by asbestos contamination in talc-based products.
 If you or a loved one were harmed, you may have a claim.